Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 While the value of a leaf is arbitrary, the value of a parent node is always the hash of the combined values of its left and right children.

+Log trees are special in that they can provide both *inclusion proofs*, which demonstrate that a leaf is included in a given tree, and *consistency proofs*, which demonstrate that a new version of a log is an extension of a past version of the log.

+An inclusion proof is given by providing the copath values of a leaf.
+The proof is verified by hashing together the leaf with the copath values and checking that the result equals the root value of the log.
+Consistency proofs are a more general version of the same idea.
+With a consistency proof, the prover provides the minimum set of intermediate node values from the current tree that allows the verifier to compute both the old root value and the current root value.

 ## Prefix Tree